yuiawen/yuiawen/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ikhwan Alidae .<br>
+My name is Ikhwan Alidae<br>

-I am a student with a passion for technology and an aspiration to become a full stack developer.<br>
+I am a student with a passion for technology and an aspiration to become a full stack developer<br>

-I am currently focusing on expanding my skills and knowledge in both front-end and back-end development.<br>
+I am currently focusing on expanding my skills and knowledge in both front-end and back-end development<br>

-If you’d like to connect with me, feel free to follow my https://www.linkedin.com/in/ikhwan-alidae-dev/.
+If you’d like to connect with me, feel free to follow my https://www.linkedin.com/in/ikhwan-alidae-dev/

 ### GitHub Statistics
 <p align="left">